E.P.I.C. sessions

 “I can use this advice and knowledge to help my band become more successful in the future”

-“Once I have done my recording at Sound Gallery I will know how to go forward in terms or releasing my music and trying to get plays on radio”
+“Once I have done my recording at Sound Gallery I will know how to go forward in terms of releasing my music and trying to get plays on radio”

-“Using my notes I plan not share what I learned and almost manage my band, leading what we do and how to achieve music sharing”
+“Using my notes I plan to share what I learned and almost manage my band, leading what we do and how to achieve music sharing”

 ‘I learned more about how the music industry works and how people release music.’